 However, in the past couple of months I’ve started to read more and more books, finding some interesting reads that have hooked me from the start- and helped me love reading again.

-‘Such a Fun Age’ by Kiley Reid
+1. ‘Such a Fun Age’ by Kiley Reid

 ‘Such a Fun Age’ by Kiley Reid is a very refreshing read, I loved it!
 It’s all about a young woman of colour who works as a nanny for a rich white woman in Philadelphia.

-One evening, she is accused of kidnapping the child she cares for and the story follows her relationship with her boss, her friends, and her new boyfriend.
+One evening, she is accused of kidnapping the child she cares for and the story follows her relationship with her boss, her friends and her new boyfriend.

-I would really recommend this book to anyone currently in a reading slump, or looking to pick out their next read.
+I really recommend this book for anyone currently in a reading slump, or looking to pick out their next read.

-‘My Life on the Road’ by Gloria Steinem
+2. ‘My Life on the Road’ by Gloria Steinem

 I’ve always read fiction in the past, but I’m so glad I decided to branch out a little!

-I found ‘My Life on the Road’ an inspirational and fascinating piece of non-fiction, which delved into American politics, important issues such as abortion, and Gloria Steinem’s own personal life.
+I found ‘My Life on the Road’ an inspirational and fascinating piece of non-fiction, which delved into American politics, issues such as abortion and Gloria Steinem’s own personal life.

-‘1984’ by George Orwell
+3. ‘1984’ by George Orwell

 It currently takes me a while to get through books, but this modern classic was such a gripping read and I couldn’t wait to finish it.

-‘Pages For Her’ by Sylvia Brownrigg
+4. ‘Pages For Her’ by Sylvia Brownrigg

 My Mum bought me the sequel for my birthday.
 This second book looks at Flannery’s life as a married Mother, her college days long behind her.

-I loved returning to Sylvia Brownrigg’s exquisite writing style, and this book helped me appreciate the art of writing again.
+I loved returning to Sylvia Brownrigg’s exquisite writing style.
+This book really helped me appreciate the art of writing again.

-‘Yes Please’ by Amy Poehler
+5. ‘Yes Please’ by Amy Poehler

 I was surprised by how much I liked this book, as I’m not particularly interested in acting- but it kept me hooked and I enjoyed learning about a new subject in a humorous and interesting way.